"It sounds like a bad migraine, try over-the-counter painkillers.", what you've probably been told

 What's usually said in the room

-"It sounds like a bad migraine — try over-the-counter painkillers."
+"It sounds like a bad migraine, try over-the-counter painkillers."

 What the guideline actually says

 Cluster headache is routinely misdiagnosed as migraine or sinusitis.
-Many GPs do not realise high-flow oxygen and the sumatriptan auto-injector are NHS-funded under CG150, and verapamil prevention is started without the baseline and follow-up ECGs the guideline requires.
+Many GPs do not realise high-flow oxygen and the sumatriptan auto-injector are NHS-funded under CG150, and verapamil prevention is sometimes started without the baseline and follow-up ECGs the guideline requires.

 Source: Headaches in over 12s: diagnosis and management (CG150)